sharpton/shotmap/docs/build_shotmap_searchdb.pl.md

     The use of additional arguments (see below) may result in additional strings being concattenated to this prefix.
 For example, if --searchdb-name=KEGG and --nr is invoked, the search database name will be KEGG_nr

-* **--searchdb-split-size=INTEGER** (OPTIONAL argument, ONLY FOR REMOTE SEARCHES) NO DEFAULT VALUE
+* **--searchdb-split-size=INTEGER** (OPTIONAL argument) NO DEFAULT VALUE

     Split the search database into subsets with INTEGER number of hmms/sequences in each subset.
-This can improve parallelization and optimization of the remote compute cluster (i.e., smaller search database files are transferred to /scratch on slave nodes).

-    Most users will not set this option, which results in a single, large search database, and will instead only change --seq-split-size.
+This can improve parallelization and optimization, but might increase run time.
+Not setting this option results in a single, large search database.

 * **--nr** (Optional argument) DEFAULT: ENABLED